ferdunt/CodeWars/6 kyu/Array Diff/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

-It should remove all values from list a, which are present in list b.

 ## 🥚 Input 🥚

 ```